ggmele1/algorithms-practice/README.md

 # Algorithms-Practice

-A repository of JavaScript solutions to basic, intermidate, and advanced algorithms.
+A repository of JavaScript solutions for basic, intermidate, and advanced level algorithms.